zbqq/aicp_mapping/README.md

 ### Credits

-The following paper has been accepted for publication in the Proceedings of 2017 IEEE International Conference on Robotics and Automation \(ICRA\):
+This work has been accepted for publication in the Proceedings of 2017 IEEE International Conference on Robotics and Automation \(ICRA\):

 ```
 @inproceedings{Nobili17icra,